Slow Living and Travel in Central Portugal

 Enjoy the tranquillity with One Planet Journey’s Enrico Belcore as he settles into slow living and travel in Central Portugal.
 Staying off-grid, he tends a vegetable garden, visits farmers markets, and socialises with the rural community.
 A slower pace of life allows him ample of time to read the classics, and walk among cork trees and waterfalls.
 Read on and don’t miss Enrico’s tips on how you can plan your own slow living experience in Portugal.

-One of the first things she pointed out was the barren landscape, explaining, as if she needed to excuse herself, that the 2017 wildfire had drastically changed the scenery.
+One of the first things she pointed out was the barren landscape.
+She explained, as if she needed to excuse herself, that the 2017 wildfire had drastically changed the scenery.
 Once green and shaded by neck-cramping maritime pine trees, it was now dry and beaten up by the sun.

 ‘They keep planting Eucalyptus trees.
-Anything that isn’t profitable, it’s not even taken into consideration,’ Ana explained to me, making little effort to hide her resentment.
+Anything that isn’t profitable, it’s not even taken into consideration,’ Ana said, making little effort to hide her resentment.

 She came to pick me up at the bus stop in her dusty Panda 4WD.
-We were heading to her place up in the valley, a restored quinta (the typical Portuguese country house often built with local materials) nestled among the mountains of central Portugal, where I would spend the following month looking after the garden and her beloved cat, Pat.
+We headed to her place up in the valley, a restored quinta (a Portuguese country house often built with local materials).
+Here, nestled among the mountains of central Portugal, I would spend the following month looking after the garden and her beloved cat, Pat.

 As soon as we left the town of Coja behind us, I started to understand what she was talking about.
 The view from the car window was contradictory.
 The very centre of the valley, where the river was passing through, was blooming with life.
 Massive cork trees were scattered all around, with streams of water spilling out of the steep rock walls.
-Land of a rural and slow lifestyle, Central Portugal has in fact managed to escape the intense tourist fluxes that cram the coast of the country, leaving the area wild and free from large cities.
+Land of a rural and slow lifestyle, Central Portugal has managed to escape the intense tourist fluxes of the coast areas.
+It’s left the area wild and free from large cities.
 Forestland, rivers and steep waterfalls are still the main attractions of the region, attracting a more conscious and often more respectful type of tourism.

-As we arrived at Ana’s house, she told me about the night fire reached her house, describing the vision of the burning valley, with flames moving closer and closer to her property.
-She was lucky enough to have her house spared, but since then, all the residents of the valley had to take several countermeasures to be prepared in case of fire.
+As we arrived at Ana’s house, she told me about the night fire reached her house.
+She described the vision of the burning valley, with flames moving closer and closer to her property.
+She was lucky enough to have her house spared.
+Since then, all the residents of the valley had to take several countermeasures to be prepared in case of fire.

 She gave me a few more instructions on how to water the vegetable garden that extended throughout the whole property, and said her goodbyes, to the cat, first, and me, leaving me alone in the stone house towering over kilometres of rural sunburnt land.